-Now for something a little spicy... we take a look at how chilli turns up the heat, both in our mouth and deep within our intestinal tract.
+We take a look at how chilli turns up the heat, both in our mouth and within our bodies.

 The humble chilli has been thrown into salads, curries, stir- fries and sauces of many cultures’ cuisines for centuries, amping up the flavour and kapow of the simplest dishes.
 Here we take a look at why chillies cause such an explosive zing, from the tips of our tongues to the fire in our bellies, and what health benefits this may bring.